-- The capillaries (tiny blood vessels) in most of the body are slightly porous, allowing nutrients to leak from the blood serum to the surrounding tissue. - Brain capillaries have no pores, and the exchange of substances between brain and blood is actively regulated by carrier proteins produced by astrocytes. - This ensures that certain substances which are abundant in food and which could interfere with the brain's signalling mechanisms (salts, amino acids) cannot just rush into the brain after a meal.
-It also keeps many water soluble drugs and poisons out of the brain. - However, fat soluble substances, including alcohol or cannabis, can diffuse through the blood-brain barrier.
+- The capillaries (network of tiny blood vessels) in most of the body are slightly porous, allowing nutrients to flow freely from the blood serum to the surrounding tissue. - Brain capillaries have no pores, and the exchange of substances between brain and blood is actively regulated by carrier proteins produced and controlled by astrocytes. - This ensures that levels of substances abundant in food (salts, amino acids) which have key roles in brain function cannot change rapidly depending on what and when you eat.
+It also keeps many drugs and poisons out of the brain. - However, fat soluble substances, including alcohol or cannabis, can diffuse through the blood-brain barrier.